Whoever said humor is subjective has clearly never played the finest comedy games or had hilarious moments in entertaining video games.

 Platforms: Windows, Nintendo Switch, Mac, iOS

-Marketed as “the golf game for people who hate golf,” What the Golf? is a mini-game collection that pokes fun at golf video game mechanics.
+Marketed as “the golf game for people who hate golf,” What the Golf? is a mini-game collection that mocks traditional golf video game mechanics.

-One level might see you orbiting planets as you golf in space while another has you smacking around an entire house as if it were a golf ball.
+One level might see you circling planets as you golf in space while another has you smacking around an entire house as if it were a golf ball.

 Some are even meant to parody popular games like Super Mario, Rocket League, Dark Souls, and more.